PoisotLab/ms_network_prediction/manuscript.md

 but also enable us to perform model validation and comparison with more flexibility than existing tools.
 We argue that @fig:example is an example of the promise of these tools *even* when facing datasets of small size.
-When carefully controlling for overfitting machine learning systems are at least adequate at generalising.
+When carefully controlling for overfitting, machine learning systems are at least adequate at generalising.
 The ability to extract and engineer features also serves to bolster our predictive power.
 Although it may be tempting to rely on approaches like bootstrapping to estimate the consistency of the